PaulBlanche/frugal/docs/data/other-modules/preact-integration.md

 ## Hydration strategy

 By default an `Island` is hydrated on load.
-But you can instruc frugal to use another startegy.
+But you can instruct frugal to use another startegy.

 ### `idle` hydration strategy